-• green and social bonds forming part of the fixed income; and below the index.

-• initiatives relating to thematic funds that invest in companies proposing solutions to environmental and social problems.
+- green and social bonds forming part of the fixed income; and - initiatives relating to thematic funds that invest in companies proposing solutions to environmental and social problems.

 The sustainable directive primarily draws from funds that have a sustainable investment objective.
-Although such an objective may not be specifically targeted, it forms part of the sustainable directive due to its strong alignment with the United Nations' Sustainable Development Goals (SDGs) and a carbon intensity well
+Although such an objective may not be specifically targeted, it forms part of the sustainable directive due to its strong alignment with the